ku-nal-g/ng-demos/Job-Search-Form-Task/README.md

 # JobSearchFormTask

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.This task war created by me on 11/02/2022.
+To run the project

+(i)   download zip file
+(ii)  Open the folder in vs code then open vs code terminal and hit npm install or npm (i) (iii) then hit ng serve
+(iv)  Done.

 ## Development server